ococrook/bandle/README.md

 # The `bandle` package

-The [**bandle**](https://ococrook.github.io/bandle/) (Bayesian Analysis of Differential Localisation Experiments) package is R/Bioconductor package for analysis differential localisation experiments, include storage, computation, statistics and visulisations.
+The [**bandle**](https://ococrook.github.io/bandle/) (Bayesian Analysis of Differential Localisation Experiments) package is an R/Bioconductor package for analysing differential localisation experiments, include storage, computation, statistics and visulisations.

 # Installation requirements